-Reed Silty Clay Loam
+The soils are galvin silt loam and scammon silty clay loam.
+No long term commercially significant soils are onsite.

-d.
+- d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe.
+If so, describe. - No. See prepared geotechnical report - e.

-e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.

-Approximately 2300CY of excavation and 1200CY of fill is expected.

-f.
+19000cy of fill and 450cy of cut.
+4.32acres affected. source is not yet decided however - f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
 Erosion affecting surrounding properties is unlikely.
-Appropriate TESC measures will be in place.
+Appropriate TESC measures will be in - place. prior to construction start.
+Once site is stabilized erosion is highly unlikely.

-prior to construction start.
-Once site is stabilized erosion is highly unlikely. g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

-About 40% of the site will be covered with impervious surfaces after project construction.
+g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? - Approx 70% of site will be covered with impervious surfaces after project construction. - h.

-h.
 Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Erosion control measures will be in place and BMP's will be implemented.
 Measures include: silt fence, high visibility fencing, construction entrances, seeding, plastic covering, etc..
-See TESC plan and SWPPP.
+See TESC plan and SWPPP. - a.

-2. Air

-a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.

-During Construction you will have emissions and dust from standard construction equipment.
-After construction standard residential emissions are expected. b.
+Buring Construction you will have emissions and dust from standard construction equipment.
+After construction standard residential emissions are expected. - b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.

-No, off-site sources of emissions or oder.
+NO.

 c.
-Proposed measures to reduce or control emissions or other impacts to air, if any:

-Exhaust systems on construction equipment and de-watering for dust.
+Proposed measures to reduce or control emissions or other impacts to air, if any: Exhaust systems on construction equipment and de-watering for dust.